 In Zuwara and Nalut, the renegotiation of the social was very explicit.
 After a period of chaos, several of the main actors in society got together in order to create a stable order.
 The elders, the revolutionary militias, the elected politicians and the public employees met each other.
 They decided to create an informal justice system which would create security and stability.
 Even under Qadhafi, conflicts had often been solved outside of the formal judicial system.
 Now, this system became entrenched.
 The solution that emerged was that a person who trespassed against the norms would formally lose the protection of his family or tribe.
 Because of this, all the inhabitants of society knew that there could be dangerous consequences if they trespassed against others.
-There emerged an informal civilian system of “police” in 2013 – persons who were in charge of maintaining law and order.
+There emerged an informal civilian system of “police” in 2013: persons who were in charge of maintaining law and order.
 They called themselves the masked men.
 They were an anti-crime unit composed of approximately 150 local civilians, with kinship or friendship ties, who decided to take matters into their hands in order to tackle the local security issues.
 They would for example take action if they saw somebody under the influence of alcohol or drugs, as they assumed that drugged people could easily commit crimes.
 They also took actions against local smugglers because the Zuwara shores were covered by bodies of dead illicit migrants.

 This renegotiation of a social contract largely fits with Börzel and Risse’s theory about governance in the absence of a state.
 In the cases I studied, both the fear of anarchy and ethical or social norms seemed to play a role.
 Ethical and social norms often figured in the narratives of the people I spoke to.
 Several of my interviewees told me that part of the reason why the elders and the community representatives had agreed to create the Masked Men in Zuwara, was because Zuwara had become an open graveyard for migrants after the revolution.
 One of the tasks of the Masked Men therefore became to control the smuggling of migrants.
 I interviewed one of those who had taken part in the negotiations which led to the creation of the Masked Men, who was explicit about this: “Dead bodies of illicit migrants covered the shores every day.
 We had to take action.
 Locals were choked and decided to not be responsible for the death of these innocents.
 They decided to support the Masked Men in their efforts against local smuggling.
 We started asking volunteers from the red crescent to pick up the bodies and reported to the international organization for migration in Tunis.
-We also created a cemetery and buried the dead migrants.’’ (interview with a local civil society activist, Zuwara, early May 2017).
+We also created a cemetery and buried the dead migrants’’.